Space Force Officer Leads DAF Women’s Rugby Team to Historic Championship Victory

 |0

-This work, Space Force Officer Leads DAF Women’s Rugby Team to Historic Championship Victory [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Space Force Officer Leads DAF Women’s Rugby Team to Historic Championship Victory, by SSgt Joshua LeRoi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Space Force Officer Leads DAF Women’s Rugby Team to Historic Championship Victory